Where would you rather retire: on a yacht in the Mediterranean, or in a leaky cardboard box on the street?

 If you said "a box on the street," then we have great news!
 You don’t need to do any planning or saving.
 But if you want to grow old in style, you’ve got to start saving now.
 That’s the bad news.
 The good news: Through the magic of compounding interest, a little saved now can be worth big bucks when you’re old and gray.

-Unless you're a Bighead type who already made his millions working in Silicon Valley, this is exactly how much you should be saving for retirement, and how you should be saving it.
+Here's exactly how much you should be saving for retirement, and how you should be saving it.

 No excuses.
 None.
 Start NOW.